 “Visionary technology developers need flexible capital at the right time to be able to do that.
 As a primary investor in Social Tech Ventures, we’re aligning our capital with the activity that moves us towards our vision of a fair and sustainable economic system.”

-The fund was established to address a persistent gap in the UK impact investment landscape: the lack of early-stage, flexible capital for revenue-first impact tech companies that are generating traction and measurable impact but remain underserved by traditional venture models.
+The fund was established to address a persistent gap in the UK impact investment landscape: the lack of early-stage, flexible capital structures designed to support revenue-first impact tech companies pursuing sustainable growth.
+By backing companies that prioritise early revenue, capital efficiency, sustainable growth, and measurable impact, STV helps align founder and investor expectations around both impact and returns.

 The fund invests at pre-seed and seed stages, deploying revenue-linked and equity investments designed to support different growth pathways while maintaining mission alignment.

-Edward Evans, Managing Partner at Social Tech Ventures, said: “We see strong impact tech businesses generating revenue and delivering outcomes, yet struggling to access capital that reflects how they actually grow.
-Social Tech Ventures has been designed as a focused early-stage alternative to meet this gap, offering mission-aligned, flexible investment with venture-level discipline.”
+Edward Evans, Managing Partner at Social Tech Ventures, said: “We see strong impact tech companies generating revenue through models where impact and commercial success reinforce one another, yet these companies often struggle to access capital that reflects how they grow.
+Social Tech Ventures has been designed in direct response — as a focused early-stage fund offering aligned, flexible capital with venture-level discipline.”

-The fund’s first close is anchored by leading UK mission-aligned investors, including Friends Provident Foundation, Barrow Cadbury TrustThe Clothworkers’ Foundation, The Sainsbury Family Charitable Trusts, and Social Tech Trust, alongside blended finance from Access – The Foundation for Social Investment.
+The fund’s first close is anchored by leading UK mission-aligned investors, including Friends Provident Foundation, Barrow Cadbury TrustThe Clothworkers’ Foundation, The Linbury Trust, and Social Tech Trust, alongside a grant from Access – The Foundation for Social Investment.